Large degree primitive points on curves: Abstract

 \section{Abstract}

 A number field $K$ is called primitive if $\Q$ and $K$ are the only subfields of $K$.
 Let $X$ be a nice$^1$ curve over $\Q$ of genus $g$.
-A point $P$ of degree $d$ on $X$ is called primitive if the field of definition $\Q(P)$ of the point is primitive.
+A point $P$ of degree $d$ on $X$ is called primitive if the field of definition $\Q(P)$ of the point is a primitive extension of $\Q$.
 In this short note we prove that if $X$ has a divisor of degree $d> 2g$, then $X$ has infinitely many primitive points of degree $d$.
-This complements the results of Khawaja and Siksek in \cite{KhawajaSiksek} that show that points of low degree are often not primitive.
+This complements recent results of Khawaja and Siksek in \cite{KhawajaSiksek} that show that under certain conditions most of the points of low degree are not primitive.